 1971, the Zoo is ranked among the best zoos in the world, receiving numerous national and international awards.
 Occupying 247 acres, the Zoo is home to such exhibits as the Slawson Family Tiger Trek, the Downing Gorilla Forest, the Koch Orangutan & Chimpanzee Habitat, and the Cessna Penguin Cove.
-In 2015, the Zoo broke ground on the new five acre 'Elephants of the Zambezi River Valley' exhibit.
+In 2016, the 'Reed Family Elephants of the Zambezi River Valley' exhibit opened to the public.

-Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; the Wingnuts, a minor league baseball team; the Wichita B-52s, a professional indoor soccer team; and FC Wichita, a minor league outdoor soccer team.
+Wichita is home to the Wichita Thunder, a minor league hockey team; the Wichita Force, a professional indoor football team; the Wingnuts, a minor league baseball team; and FC Wichita, a minor league outdoor soccer team.
 These teams provide hundreds of hours of entertainment each year for the citizens of Sedgwick County and from surrounding areas.

-In addition to these centers of culture and entertainment, Wichita and Sedgwick County have 20 museums and numerous cultural events including Ballet Wichita, Music Theatre of Wichita, Wichita Symphony Orchestra, and the Wichita Grand Opera.
+In addition to these centers of culture and entertainment, Wichita and Sedgwick County have 33 museums and numerous cultural events including Ballet Wichita, Music Theatre of Wichita, Wichita Symphony Orchestra, and the Wichita Grand Opera.
 Wichita also has a broad selection of restaurants, offering every type of cuisine and style of food imaginable.